Vasectomy Reversal Alternatives & Redo Reversals

 What if the Vasectomy Reversal Fails?

 A failed vasectomy reversal is when sperm is not found in the ejaculate 12 months past the reversal.
-One in ten men undergoing vasovasostomies and two out of five men having a vasoepididymostomy have no healthy sperm after surgery.
+One in ten men undergoing vasovasostomies and two out of five men having a vasoepididymostomy1 (Thomas AJ.
+1987.
+Urologic Clinics of North America) have no healthy sperm after surgery.
 When a vasectomy reversal fails, often times it can be successfully “redone” or other alternatives can be considered.
 Dr. Bastuba has successfully “redone” many failed vasectomy reversals.
 In experienced hands, an additional vasectomy reversal procedure may be more cost effective than IVF and other fertility treatments.

 Vasoepididymostomy is a similar procedure to a vasovasostomy and may be performed if a blocked epididymis has been diagnosed or no sperm is found in the fluid of the exposed vas deferens.
 The epididymis blockage can develop by scar tissue forming after infection or trauma, which may have been caused by the vasectomy.